lsst-ts/observatory-ops-docs/procedures/commissioning/comcam-cooldown.rst

 ComCam Cooldown (CCS-specific)
 ##############################

+:contributors: |contributors|
+:date-modified: |today|

 .. note::
     This is a procedure document that is in a state of continuing development while ComCam is being integrated with the other observatory subsystems and not expected to be needed once in steady-state observations.
     It is expected that these procedures will only be needed as reference by expert engineers and scientists.

 .. _ComCam-Cooldown-Overview: